Cape Point

 Not the southernmost!

-Despite popular belief, Cape Point is not where the Atlantic and Indian Oceans meet.
+Despite popular belief, this is not where the Atlantic and Indian Oceans meet.
 This fluctuating boundary usually occurs between Cape Agulhas and Cape Point.
 The merging currents, however, influence Cape Town’s microclimate.

 When Sir Francis Drake rounded Cape Point in 1580, he famously described it as “a most stately thing and the fairest Cape in the whole circumference of the Earth.”
-It must have been on one of the good days.
-On a clear day, you feel as if you could see Antarctica from Cape Point but it is at least 6,000 kilometres away.
+It must have been one of the good days.
+On a clear day, you feel as if you could see Antarctica but it is at least 6,000 kilometres away.

 Perilous waters